Why Teething Causes A Cough

 - Swollen glands

-- Fever in a baby who is younger than 2 months
+- Fever in a baby less than 2 months old

 - Blue lips